Top 17 Chicken Predators & What To Know

 |Smaller Predators||Larger Predators||Birds of Prey|

-In this forum from backyardchickens.com, chicken owners voted on which predator they considered the worst.
+In one chicken forum, chicken owners voted on which predator they considered the worst.
 Can you guess the result?

 Believe it or not, raccoons came in with a whopping total nearly one and a half times that of the runner-up, which was dogs.
-Third and fourth places were hawk and fox, respectively.
+The third and fourth places were hawk and fox, respectively.

 The Criminals, The Signs, and What You Can Do About It